ilci66/Docker-s5-node-react-nginx-setup/README.md

 ### Currently working on
-Saving data to the database now, found a very helpful package to work with requests that include json
+Saving data to the database now, found a very helpful package to work with requests that include json I just found out that the page wasn't rendering on google chrome, I sue firefox dev edition, gonna find out why Instead of mapping inside a allItems component, mapping the items of the array and renderind a component for each item Now gotta find a clever way to delete and re-render my list